-- If support personnel, contractors or custodial c. workers need to be in an area where CHRI is maintained or processed, they shall be escorted by or under the supervision of authorized personnel at all times while in those area.
-Information contractors or vendors will Technology physically or virtually escorted by authorized personnel anytime said individual have access to facilities, areas, rooms, or an agency's CHRI information system.
+- If support personnel, contractors or custodial c. workers need to be in an area where CHRI is maintained or processed, they shall be escorted by or under the supervision of authorized personnel at Information all times while in those area. vendors will contractors or Technology physically or virtually escorted by authorized personnel anytime said individual have access to facilities, areas, rooms, or an agency's CHRI information system.
 Support personnel, Information Technology contractors and vendors, and custodial workers with access to physically secure locations or controlled areas (during criminal justice information processing) are subject to the same clearance standards as other individuals with access and must be escorted by authorized personnel at all times when in these locations or areas. - Subsequent Arrest/Conviction If an individual granted 2. access to criminal justice information is subsequently arrested and/or convicted, access shall be suspended immediately until the matter is reviewed by the LASO to determine if continued access is appropriate. determination shall be recorded in writing, signed, dated and maintained with the individual's file.
 In the event that the LASO has the arrest/conviction, the Superintendent (if not the designated LASO) shall make the determination.
-If the LASO.
-Superintendent is also designated the Insert determination shall be made by Designated Administrator].
+If the designated LASO, the also Superintendent is determination shall be made by Business Manger [Insert Designated Administrator].
 Except that, as noted in D(1)(a), individuals with a felony conviction of any kind will have their access permanently indefinitely suspended.